-Russia-Ukraine War: Some key developments in the conflict
+Russia-Ukraine war: Some key developments in the conflict

 Videos showed people boarding buses in Sumy on Tuesday and showed buses marked with a red cross driving along a snowy road as they headed out of the city.

+The Russian military said 723 people were evacuated from Sumy to Poltava.
+It identified them as mostly citizens of India, with the rest from China, Jordan and Tunisia.
+It made no mention of any Ukrainians among those evacuated.

-Buses emblazoned with red cross symbols carried water, medicine and food toward Mariupol, scene of some of the worst desperation.
+Meanwhile, buses emblazoned with red cross symbols carried water, medicine and food toward Mariupol, where authorities planned to start digging mass graves for all the dead.
 The plan was for them to then ferry civilians out of the city of 430,000 people, Vereshchuk said.

 But soon after officials announced that buses were on their way, Ukrainian officials said they had learned of shelling on the escape route.